KannonZenetism/zenetism-field-physics/zenetism/canonical-stabilization/symbolic-reflections/symbolic-reflections-registry-alignment-packet.md

 **Cascade / Continuum / Conflation:** Theon is sometimes hypostasis, essence, principle, office, Logos, and integrated awareness within one grammatical subject.
 Establish a local census before discussing per-universe recurrence.
 The office can recur; the hypostasis remains fixed; a bearer is distinct; Logos Continuum is principle articulation, not Theon becoming every station.
 **Function-bearing:** Even without a long Christ section, the file needs the Ledger's graded family because "Theon's non-identical unfolding" can imply recurrent incarnation.
 State what recurs: office, signal, resonance, or office-correspondence.
 Do not make the hypostasis recur as a bearer.
 **Distal Apprehension:** Not central.
 If Nekron's relation to Theon is described through counterpart awareness, use the current cross-arc apprehension boundary.
-**Soul / Essence:** The file speaks of "Soul at L5 / Aion."
+**Soul / Essence:** The file speaks of "Soul at L5 / Aion" (canonical L₅).
 Replace with essence.
 Soul belongs only within L₄–L₁; individual essence is used at L₅, L₀, Supra-L₀, return, and terminal resolution.
 **Terminology:** Correct every Non-Fusion to Non-fusion.
 Replace unification / unity / "never separate" formulations that imply fusion.
 Replace Source.
 "Theon saturates back into Aion" should be return / reintegration to Aion; saturation is reserved for Zenon.
+Section 10 actually explains Zenonic saturation, so it requires the current mechanism: Aion-facingness is requisite for return but not sufficient for saturation; fulfilled final synthesis gives return its Centropic Gravity; Zenonic Legibility establishes saturation-readiness; Allowance admits the crossing.
 "Nekron dissolves into Khaon," "drawn into Absolute Dispersion," identity ground away, or transfigured at terminal convergence must be replaced under A17.
 **Prose / Formatting:** Strong chapter progression, but bold emphasis and categorical pronouns conceal doctrinal shifts.
 A terminology pass must follow the category rewrite, not precede it.
 **Cross-registry conflicts:** M1 line 250 still calls Satan / Nekron the terminal state and final destination; current A17 makes Nekron the event-horizon hypostasis and Absolute Dispersion the terminal state.
 This file follows the older row.
 **Priority:** High.